 - Billing Details

 It is possible to change the email address easily and quickly through the online process:

-- Login Details and/or
+- Login Details

-- Domain Registrant
+- Domain Registrant Details

 By following the steps indicated in the provided article.